nomadbitcoin/kitdot/docs/roadmap.md

 The one who knows all the links...
 [TO_IMPLEMENT_FURTHER] Could be connected with SEO data too Create an workflow to ask different published GPT Agents about polkadot-substrate/etheruem. etc. to ask their link knowledge tree.

+For Future: [Business Side]
+How to use ahrefs to discover good ranking tools and build them.
+Build solutions for already existing demand why web3?
+Build unstopabble apps

+Campaign:
+Share technical reserches conducted during the development.
+Thirdweb contracts for example.
+There is a lof of tangents and outreach we can obtain from blog posts, threads and educational content about pieces of the process or the vision we are building.

 [LandingPage]:
 use Reactbits.dev: